ddasilva64/DWHOLA23001esp/publicaciones/dimfact_eng.md

 **_JUNKDIMs_** allow us to simplify the **_dm_** and optimize space, as we wouldn't have to create separate dimensions for each related attribute (**_FK_**).

+### Degenerate Dimensions (DEGEDIM)

+These are found as attributes in the **_fact table_** and have meaning from an analytical perspective.
+They contain low cardinality information formed by dichotomous relationships.
+Often, they contain only one attribute and therefore a separate table is not usually created for them.

+In other words, they are attributes that cannot be dimensions or facts (metrics) but require analysis.
+All these attributes, when removed from the fact table, are moved to **_DEGEDIMs_**.

+For example, attributes like order number, invoice number, patient gender, etc., can be considered as attributes of **_DEGEDIMs_**.

+An invoice may have a customer name attribute, but it already belongs to the Customer **dimension table**.

+Therefore, **_DEGEDIM_** is a part of the **fact table** that is not a metric but still remains a dimension, which is contradictory.

+It can be defined as **_DEGEDIM_** for an attribute in a **_fact table_** that acts as a dimension but does not actually join with any dimension (it is not an **_FK_** of another table) since its attributes have already been included in other analysis dimensions.

+**Note**: Defining **_DEGEDIMs_** outside of a **fact table** is an error.

+#### Example of Degenerate Dimensions (DEGEDIM)

+Let's assume we have a Sales database that includes a **fact table**, which records product sales.
+In this **_fact table_**, we have the following information:

+- Order number
+- Date
+- Product
+- Quantity
+- Price
+- Online sale

+Now, let's imagine that Sales can be online or not, so this attribute has low cardinality, is not aggregable, and is not an **_FK_** either.
+On the other hand, the order number of the Sale has low cardinality compared to Sales (one sale has more than one order), and it is also not aggregable nor an **_FK_**.

+Therefore, in the **_fact table_** (Sales), the order number and online sale are **_DEGEDIMs_**, and they will only serve us to be clear that we have not made a mistake, but we will not build a separate dimension for them.